 Next: Take advantage of our Learning Path and Fundamentals classes, private lessons, and seminars to help with your archery education..
 As you progress, challenge yourself with our self-paced ArchersQuest.info rank advancement program.
 BOWMAN rank may checkout a loaner bow and 6 arrows temporarily for use outside.

 Next participate in our monthly TAIL competitions (last Sunday each month, $20) – TAIL is also an official shoot to earn USA Archery “Star Pins” by scores achieved (after first 3 pins, you need to be enrolled in USA Archery youth (JOAD) or adult (AAA) programs).
 Everyone shoots 10 ends of 3 arrows from 18 meters.
 One award level may be earned per competition, and only once.
-Also, achieve the most points in your equipment bracket and win $50 cash!
+Also, achieve the most points in your equipment bracket and shoot an elimination round to win cash!

 Complete the rank of TOXOPHILITE, you earn a FREE Texans Archery Club Adult membership for next year!